Table of Contents

 Process in the main thread

-Often in game libraries, there are functions that can only be called in the main thread.
-By treating the main thread as a task queue loop, they can be used on asynchronous contexts.
+Game libraries often contain functions that can only be called from the main thread.
+This library treats the main thread as a task queue consumption loop, making it easier to handle within asynchronous control flows.

 class Program